AikidoGuy/tw2latex/README.md

     $ chmod 700 tw2latex.py
     $ ./tw2latex.py            # to get a list of all options
     $ cd examples
-    $ cp ../taskwarrior.sty .
+    $ vi createReport.sh       # and modify to suit your needs (e.g. change filter, etc.)
-    $ ./createReport.sh        # example to create a *.tex file from your tasks
+    $ ./createReport.sh        # to create *.tex and *.pdf based on your settings

 Dependencies
 ------------